ibmjstart/bluemix-sample-tia-node/README.md

 from bluemix (specifically the cloudant "url") and hardcode the application to call the cloudant api via the url when run locally.
 In cloudant.js, set the CLOUDANT_URL variable to be the url from the bluemix Environment Variables.

+In order to do this, go to your Bluemix applications dashbaord, and click on your Cloudant service.
+Once there, click on the "Service Credentials" tab,

 ![image](images/EnvironmentVariables.png)